ahhnsys/PuzzleGame/README.md

 ### Inspiration

-_add references from where you obtained the idea form the app and ideas about aspects of the app_
+_The idea of the app as from a popular puzzle game Words Story - Addictive Word Game_

 ### Code